dpieterse/match2SSO/README.md

 #### Output
 - Solar Sytem Object (SSO) catalogue containing the matches between detections and known solar system objects (__sso.fits_).
 SSO catalogue columns and header keywords are listed here: https://www.overleaf.com/read/zrhqwcbkfqns
-- Predictions catalogue containing the asteroids that were predicted to be in the FOV during the observation (__sso_predict.fits_).
+- Predictions catalogue containing the solar system objects that were predicted to be in the FOV during the observation (__sso_predict.fits_).
 Prediction catalogue columns and header keywords are listed in the overleaf document mentioned above.
 - MPC report (__sso_report.txt_), to allow easy submission of the known object detections to the Minor Planet Center.
 MPC reports are created, but not submitted automatically.